 The experimental subgroups received fast-track care and heated fennel therapy, which consisted of heating 500 g of fennel in a microwave, wrapping it in a towel, and applying it to the abdomen for at least 15 minutes, six to eight times daily.
 The control subgroups, on the other hand, received fast-track care and heated rice husk therapy.

-Primary outcome was the recovery of gastrointestinal function, which was measured as time from the surgery it took a patient to pass the first flatus (gas), have first the first bowel movement, and begin to eat.
+Primary outcome was the recovery of gastrointestinal function, which was measured as time from the surgery it took a patient to pass the first flatus (gas), have the first bowel movement, and begin to eat.
 Secondary outcomes consisted of abdominal pain and distention, the length of hospital stay, and other markers.

 Patients in both experimental subgroups showed significant decreases in the time to first flatus and bowel movement, fasting time, and hospitalization stay, all of which are indicators of gastrointestinal motility.